 - Consultation / Coordination with the development team

 - The self-organized development team is responsible for the distribution of tasks.
 It also takes over the responsibility for quality in the iterations to a large extent.
 However, the team often has to coordinate with the Product Owner to ensure that it does not deviate from goals, requirements and market realities.

 - Joint responsibility with the development team

-A product owner’s key responsibility is to evaluating and balancing various factors such as:
+A Product Owner’s key responsibility is to evaluate and balance various factors such as:

 - The cost, profitability, and financial return of the product development customer satisfaction and marketability

 - The often endless list of stakeholder wishes and requirements the capacity and capabilities of the development team

 - The team’s productivity (output) the quality and benefit of the results (outcome)